AustinEast/ghost/README.md

 # boostlib
-library to help bootstrap and simplify game development with the Heaps library.
+Framework to help bootstrap and simplify game development with the Heaps Engine.
 More documentation coming soon!

 ## About